-The reason you get drunk, high, and pursue sexual pleasure is not because you are free to do so, but because you have been enslaved by the promise that these are the things which will bring you happiness.
+The reason you get drunk, high, and pursue sexual pleasure is not because you are free to do so, but because you have been enslaved to believe that these are the things which will bring you happiness.
 Even though you have discovered that they are source of pain, and not happiness, you are powerless to break free.
 You are the slave of a cruel tyrant and he is out to make your life hell.

 My King on the other hand did not come to enslave but to free.
 He does not steal life, but gives a life that is beyond our imagination.
 He invites everyone to accept His Kingship, and He promises to help us throw off the chains that have us weighed down.
 He promises to give us hope and purpose.
 He offers a relationship that is worth more than the life which we live.